FlyingCaps/ZKP/README.md

 ## 📧 Contact

-For any inquiries or collaboration opportunities, please reach out to us at [xiangyu.hui@anu.edu.au](mailto:youremail@example.com) or open an issue.
+For any inquiries or collaboration opportunities, please reach out to me at [xiangyu.hui@anu.edu.au](mailto:youremail@example.com) or open an issue.

 ---